Schaefer's theorem for graphs: Algorithms

 \begin{proof} We first show that when the algorithm detects a constraint that is false and therefore rejects in the innermost loop, then $\Phi$ must be unsatisfiable.
 Since variable contractions are the only modifications performed on the input formula $\Phi$, it suffices to show that the algorithm only equates variables $x$ and $y$ when $x=y$ in all solutions.
 To see that this is true, assume that $\Psi := \inj(\Phi,C)$ is an unsatisfiable Boolean formula for some connected component $C$.
 Hence, in any solution $s$ to $\Phi$ there must be a $\{x,y\}$ in $C$ such that $s(x)=s(y)$.
 It follows immediately from the definition of the graph of $\Phi$ that then $s(u)=s(v)$ for all $\{u,v\}$ adjacent to $\{x,y\}$ in the graph of $\Phi$.
 By connectivity of $C$, we have that $s(u)=s(v)$ for all $\{u,v\} \in C$.
 Since this holds for any solution to $\Phi$, the contractions in the innermost loop of the algorithm preserve satisfiability.

 So we only have to show that when the algorithm accepts, there is indeed a solution to $\Phi$.
-When the algorithm accepts, we must have that inj$(\Phi,C)$ has a solution $s_C$ for all components $C$ of the graph of $\Phi$.
-Let $s$ be a mapping from the variables of $\Phi$ to the $V$ such that $E(x_i,x_j)$ if $\{x_i,x_j\}$ is in component $C$ of the graph of $\Phi$ and $s_C(\{x_i,x_j\})=1$, and $N(x_i,x_j)$ otherwise.
-It is straightforward to verify that this assignment satisfies all of the constraints. \end{proof}
+When the algorithm accepts, we must have that $\inj(\Phi,C)$ has a solution $s_C$ for all components $C$ of the graph of $\Phi$.
+Let $s$ be a mapping from the variables of $\Phi$ to $V$ such that $E(x_i,x_j)$ if $\{x_i,x_j\}$ is in component $C$ of the graph of $\Phi$ and $s_C(\{x_i,x_j\})=1$, and $N(x_i,x_j)$ otherwise.
+It is straightforward to verify that this assignment satisfies all conjuncts of $\Phi$.
+This solution also gives a solution to the original input instance by setting variables $x$ that have been replaced by $y$ during the course of the algorithm to the same value as $y$. \end{proof}